What is efflorescence?

 Identifying the source of concrete efflorescence can be a bit tricky, but here are a few steps you can take to help pinpoint the source:

-- Look for signs of moisture: Efflorescence is often caused by moisture that has penetrated the concrete.
-Look for signs of moisture, such as water stains or mold, on the surface of the concrete or nearby structures.
+- Look for signs of moisture: Efflorescence commonly results from moisture seeping into the concrete.
+Search for indications of moisture, such as water stains or mold, on the concrete’s surface or on nearby structures.

-- Check drainage: Poor drainage is a common cause of efflorescence.
-Check to see if water is pooling around the concrete, and make sure that any nearby gutters or downspouts are directing water away from the concrete.
+- Check drainage: Inadequate drainage often leads to efflorescence.
+Examine the concrete surroundings to detect any water pooling, and ensure that nearby gutters or downspouts are effectively directing water away from the concrete.

 Preventing efflorescence requires controlling the sources of moisture and salts in building materials.
 The following are some steps that can help prevent efflorescence: